beia/beialand/projects/solomon/README.md

 # SOLOMON

 In SOLOMON the main target is to improve the customer experience in bricks-and-mortar stores.
 SOLOMON’s innovation is to define a “shop operations & experience” platform connecting different technologies and information sources into seamless services for interaction with the retailers, shop personnel and consumers.
-Platform requirements are set by retail stores and technology providers who define the use cases that are demonstrated and evaluated during the course of the project in bricks-and-mortar stores.
+Platform requirements are set by retail stores and technology providers who define the use cases that are demonstrated and evaluated during the course of the project in bricks-and-mortar stores.<br/><br/>

+Get it on Google Play: https://play.google.com/store/apps/details?id=com.beia.solomon_smart_shopping<br/><br/>

 BEIA contribution to the project:
   - Android app